 |Status of Implementation Progress (Outputs, Activities, and Issues)

-In Himachal Pradesh 3 of 4 contracts and in Punjab 18 of 23 contracts awarded/works are ongoing.
-2 of 3 contracts awarded in Punjab under community based activities.
-In Himachal Pradesh 13 of 18 contracts and in Punjab 3 of 4 contracts awarded/works are ongoing.
+In Himachal Pradesh 4 of 4 contracts and in Punjab 25 of 33 contracts awarded/works are ongoing.
+3 of 3 contracts awarded in Punjab under community based activities and in progress.
+In Himachal Pradesh 14 of 15 contracts and in Punjab 3 of 4 contracts awarded/works are ongoing.
 1 contract awarded in each state under connectivity improvement.
 In Himachal Pradesh, NGO for pilot program appointed.
 2 training workshop organized.
 240 participants attended the workshop; out of 90 participants were women and workshop on community was also held which was attended by 120 women representatives of SHGs.
 In Punjab, NGO for pilot program appointed.
 6 training workshop organized.
 678 participants attended the workshop; out of 254 participants were women.

 |Status of Development Objectives